taichi-dev/docs.taichi.graphics/README.md

   yarn --cwd=website run crowdin download
   ```

-  to download **approved** translations to your local disk and run `start` listed above to preview the website in your desired locale locally.
+  to download both **translated** and **approved** translations to your local disk and run `start` listed above to preview the website in your desired locale locally.
 Note you may need to set the corresponding environment variable
   `CROWDIN_PERSONAL_TOKEN` locally.
 It can be generated from the Crowdin settings page, assuming you have the right permission.

+  You need to periodically check/refactor the file structure on Crowdin for any
+  source file refactor, check details [here](https://docusaurus.io/docs/i18n/crowdin#maintaining-your-site).
 </details>

 ## Prerequisites